 The following must be completed with a grade of 3.0 (B) or higher and be completed within the last ten years of the date of the student's application.

 All courses have pre-requisites that cannot be waived.
 Please work closely with a pre-nursing advisor.

-with a pic marsing advisor.

 BIOL& 241 Human Anatomy and Physiology 1 6

 BIOL& 242 Human Anatomy and Physiology 2 6

 BIOL& 260 Microbiology 5

 CHEM& 121 Introduction to Chemistry 5

 ENGL& 101 English Composition I 5

 PSYC& 200 Lifespan Psychology 5